vpelss/imok_wp/README.md

 - security issues
 - alert to text
 - alert to social media

+-rename logged in page to IMOK
+-hide IMOK Settings Fields and menu

+-test admin access to user, it may not work....
+Do we need this???
+Nice to have...

 //fixes
 	//security benefit to commands going through : /wp-admin/admin-post.php